Urinary Tract Infection

 - Irritants - bubble baths and fragranced products can irritate the urethra and the bladder

 It is important to see your GP if you think you have an infection.
-He or she will test a urine sample for bacteria and if present will prescribe antibiotics.
+He or she will test a urine sample for bacteria and if present may prescribe antibiotics.
 You can help the treatment process by drinking plenty of water (around 1.5 - 2 litres or 6-8 glasses every day).

 Painkillers, such as paracetamol or an anti-inflammatory such as ibuprofen can also be taken if needed.
 Drinking cranberry juice may also help reduce infections, one to two glasses a day can help whilst you have an infection or a glass every day as a maintenance dose if you suffer from recurrent infections (people taking Warfarin should avoid cranberry juice, and diabetics should check the sugar content).